THE W.A. FRANKE COLLEGE OF BUSINESS

 Dr. Jon Ozmun, 2012

 Jon Ozmun, PhD, came to NAU in 1974 as an assistant professor of economics.
 He was promoted to associate professor in 1978 and to full professor in 1982.
 He served as assistant dean for three years and served as interim dean from 1980–81.
-In his tenure at NAU he served on and chaired numerous committees for both the college and the university.
+In his tenure at NAU he served on, and chaired, numerous committees for both the college and the university.

 2012 FCB Alumni & Faculty Hall of Fame